 Liquidity and financing

 The Group increased its access to liquidity during the 2022 financial year to manage the impact of higher levels of volatility in global markets and elevated commodity prices.
-We successfully secured an additional USD6 billion of bank financing in FY2021, bringing total credit lines to an unprecedented USD67 billion, provided by some 140 banks globally, excluding Puma Energy.
+We successfully secured an additional USD7 billion of financing in FY2022, bringing total credit lines to USD73 billion, provided by a network of around 140 banks globally, excluding Puma Energy.

-The majority of our day-to-day trading activity is financed through uncommitted, self-liquidating trade finance facilities, while we use corporate credit facilities to finance other shortterm liquidity requirements, such as margin calls or bridge financing.
+The majority of our day-to-day trading activity is financed through uncommitted, self-liquidating trade finance facilities, while we use corporate credit facilities to finance other short-term liquidity requirements, such as margin calls or bridge financing.
 This funding model gives us the necessary flexibility to cope with periods of enhanced price volatility as utilisation of the trade finance facilities increases or decreases to reflect the volumes traded and underlying prices.
-Trafigura also maintains an active debt capital markets presence to secure longer-term finance in support of our investments.
+We also maintain an active debt capital markets presence to secure longer-term finance in support of our investments.

-After the financial year-end, in October 2021, Trafigura refinanced its Asian Revolving Credit Facility (RCF) and Term Loan Facilities (TLF) at USD2.4 billion equivalent, with 36 banks participating in the transaction, including eight new lenders.
-The new facilities comprised of a 365-day USD RCF (USD700 million), a one-year CNH TLF (c.
-USD890 million equivalent) and a three-year USD TLF (USD810 million).
-In line with the ERCF from March 2021, Trafigura implemented a sustainability-linked loan structure in those new facilities.
+After the financial year-end, in October 2022, we refinanced our Asian revolving credit facility (RCF) and term loan facilities (TLF) at USD2.4 billion equivalent, with 28 banks participating in the transaction, including three new lenders.
+The new facilities comprised of a 365-day USD RCF (USD685 million), a one-year CNH TLF (c.
+USD1,217 million equivalent) and a three-year USD TLF (USD469 million).
+In line with the ERCF from March 2022, Trafigura implemented a sustainability-linked loan structure in those new facilities.

-Trafigura’s significant expansion of its sources of financing over the years has been achieved on the basis of the Group maintaining an acceptable and sustainable credit standing, consistent with an investment grade profile.
+Our significant expansion of our sources of financing over the years has been achieved on the basis of the Group maintaining an acceptable and sustainable credit standing, consistent with an investment grade profile.
 The Group’s financial discipline is reinforced by the financial covenants provided to unsecured lenders in the bank market and is underlined by the strong support we receive from our banking group and investors.

 Value at risk

-The Value at Risk (VaR) metric is one of the various risk management tools that Trafigura uses to monitor and limit its market risk exposure.
+The Value at Risk (VaR) metric is one of the various risk management tools that we use to monitor and limit our market risk exposure.
 We use an integrated VaR model which captures risk, including commodity prices, interest rates, equity prices and currency rates (see further details in Note 39).

 Leverage and adjusted debt